downshift-js/downshift/README.md

 ## Event Handlers

+Downshift has a few events for which it provides implicit handlers.
+Several of these handlers call `event.preventDefault()`.
+Their additional functionality is described below.

+### default handlers

+* `ArrowDown`: moves the highlighted index down by 1.
+If this shift key is held when this event fires, the highlighted index will jump down 5 indices instead of 1.
+  NOTE: if the current highlighed index is within the bottom 5 indices, the top-most index will be highlighted.)

+* `ArrowUp`: moves the highlighted index up by 1.
+If this shift key is held when this event fires, the highlighted index will jump up 5 indices instead of 1.
+NOTE: if the current highlighed index is within the top 5 indices, the bottom-most index will be highlighted.)

+* `Enter`: if the menu is open, select the currently highlighted item.
+If the menu is open, the usual 'Enter' event is prevented by Downshift's default implicit enter handler; so, for example, a form submission event will not work as one might expect (though if the menu is closed the form submission will work normally).
+See below for customizing the handlers.

+* `Escape`: will reset downshift's state.
+This means that `highlightedIndex` will be set to the `defaultHighlightedIndex`, the `inputValue` will be set to the `itemToString` value of the `selectedItem`, and the `isOpen` state will be set to `false`.

+### customizing handlers

 You can provide your own event handlers to Downshift which will be called before the default handlers:

 ```javascript